-(c) As at 31 March 2018, the Scheme had a past service surplus of \$0.1 million (0.1% of the liabilities).
+(c) As at 31 March 2019, the Scheme had a past service deficit of \$1.8 million (1.9% of the liabilities).
 This amount is exclusive of Employer Superannuation Contribution Tax.
-This surplus was calculated using assumptions, including a discount rate, and a methodology consistent with the requirements of PBE IPSAS 25.
+This deficit was calculated using a discount rate equal to the expected return on the assets but otherwise the assumptions and methodology were consistent with the requirements of PBE IPSAS 25.